Sanskrit verbs: Voice

 Sanskrit has in the present inherited two sets of personal endings from its parent Proto-Indo-European, one for the active voice and another for the middle voice.
-Verbs can be conjugated in either voice, although some verbs only show one or the other.
+Only some verbs can be conjugated in either voice, most verbs only show one or the other.

 Originally the active voice suggested action carried out for someone else and the middle voice meant action carried out for oneself.
 By the time of Classical Sanskrit, and especially in later literature, this distinction blurred and in many cases eventually disappeared.

 Personal endings

 Conjugational endings in Sanskrit convey person, number, and voice.
 Different forms of the endings are used depending on what tense stem and mood they are attached to.
 Verb stems or the endings themselves may be changed or obscured by sandhi.
 The theoretical forms of the endings are as follow:

 Primary endings are used with present indicative and future forms.
 Secondary endings are used with the imperfect, conditional, aorist, and optative.
 Perfect and imperative endings are used with the perfect and imperative respectively.